Find Affordable College Courses

 The colleges and universities below are the most popular for marketing majors pursuing an online bachelor's degree.

-Our analysis found Northwest Missouri State University to be the most popular school for marketing students who want to pursue an online bachelor’s degree in Missouri.
-Northwest is a medium-sized public school located in the town of Maryville.
+Our 2023 rankings named Northwest Missouri State University the most popular online school in Missouri for marketing students working on their bachelor’s degree.
+Northwest is a moderately-sized public school located in the town of Maryville.

 Of the 62 students majoring in marketing at Northwest, 47% are male and 53% are female.